hosseinoliabak/cisco/Routing/02_transport_layer.md

 packet.
 TCP/IP headers are later added to the packet (normally 40 bytes) and the resulting total is called the Maximum Transmission Unit (MTU))
+  * MSS = MTU - TCP/IP headers
+    * Generally in Ethernet we have 1500 Bytes MTU.
+TCP/IP headers are 40 bytes
+    * MSS = 1460 Bytes
 * Another method is *congestion avoidance:*
   * In the congestion avoidance mode the window size increases by one MSS every RTT.
 When a packet is lost, the window size is halved.
 TCP thus